-That’s my framework, of course, life often gets in the way, repairs, chores, posting prints…blah, blah, blah, but that’s my routine, and if I veer away from it too far the nagging voice returns.
+That’s my framework, and of course, life isn’t so simple, there are other concerns like repairs, chores, health issues…blah, blah, blah, but that’s my routine, and if I veer away from it too far the nagging voice of doom returns!

 This is how I make a living: How Do Wildlife Artists Make a Living?
 Copy This and Get Started

 Successful artists stay motivated by constructing a solid work habit.
 It’s a state of mind.

 2. Set Mini Art-Goals

-Drawing is central to my day and I get things done by drawing in between sales.
+Drawing is central to my day and I get things done by drawing in small steps in between sales.
 It sounds more difficult than it is.
 Set goals for yourself that are achievable.
 I have modest aims, look for small wins, and I draw little and often.

 I might be content to draw just the eyes in an entire day.
 Not exactly enthralling for the observer, but each day I add more to the picture.
 Gradually, over the course of the week, a drawing emerges.

-It sounds frustrating but when you accept that it’s fine to get only a few centimeters drawn that day, reaching that mini goal is surprisingly satisfying.
+It sounds frustrating but when you accept that it’s fine to get only a few centimeters drawn each day, reaching that mini goal is surprisingly satisfying.

 3. Reward Yourself For a Job Well Done